 You’ve just moved out of state to start college or a new job.
 You’re far away from friends, and a week in you’re just sitting in your apartment having dinner and scrolling through your social media when it hits you – you’re feeling lonely.
 Dealing with loneliness is something we’ve all experienced at one point or another in our lives.
+San Diego Christian Counseling can help you find support during this challenging time.

 11 Tips for Dealing with Loneliness from a Christian PerspectiveFor some, loneliness is a seasonal reality that comes at certain times of the year or coincides with particular events.
 The holidays can often be a time of loneliness especially when the people you celebrated with have moved or passed away.